Military history of Germany: Battle tactics

 The tactics of the Middle Ages varied greatly.
 A large amount of tactics were still based on Roman ideas.
 Such as the use of training, regimentation, and the phalanx.
-Medieval commanders may have been educated or read in Vegetius’ De Re Militari which would’ve provided the bases for battle tactics.
+Medieval commanders may have been educated or read in Vegetius' De Re Militari which would have provided the bases for battle tactics.
 In historiography, Charles Oman believes that cavalry entirely dominated the battlefield of the Middle Ages, but others contend that the infantry continued to play the most vital role even through the early modern age.
 One example of tactics and strategy is the use of secrecy in Henry II in 1004 against Bohemians, which gave Henry the element of surprise so that he was successful in his campaign.
 Another strategy, employed primarily by knights, was to ravage the countryside and force people to submit when they run out of supplies.
 The vast majority of these tactics were learned from Roman times in surviving works.